 A relational mining structure can draw data from disparate sources.
 The raw data can be stored in tables, files, or relational database systems, so long as the data can be defined as part of data source view.
 For example, you should use a relational mining structure if your data is in Excel, a SQL Server data warehouse or SQL Server reporting database, or in external sources that are accessed via the OLE DB or ODBC providers.

 This topic provides an overview of how to use the Data Mining Wizard to create a relational mining structure.

 First, you must have an existing data source.
 You can use the Data Source designer to set up a data source, if one does not already exist.
-For more information, see Define a Data Source (SSAS - Multidimensional Models).
+For more information, see Create a Data Source (SSAS Multidimensional).

 Next, use the Data Source View Wizard to assemble required data into a single data source view.
 For more information about how you can select, transform, filter, or manage data with data source views, see Data Source Views in Multidimensional Models.

 Start the Data Mining Wizard, by right-clicking the Mining Structures node in Solution Explorer, and selecting Add New Mining Structure.
 The wizard guides you through the following steps to create the structure for a new relational mining model:

 Select the Definition Method: Here you select a data source type, and choose From relational database or data warehouse.

 Create the Data Mining Structure: Determine whether you will build just a structure, or a structure with a mining model.